karl-cottenie/kc-.Rprofile/README.md

 ## Problem in R: how to create a .Rprofile that does not hide important information ...

 ... but still is specific to each R script file.
 For instance, a lot of R users in our group load their packages at the top of their R scripts.
 Often, these packages are the same, but sometimes they add a different one for a specific type of analysis.
 I use the tidyverse all the time, and in some analyses vegan.
-A school of thought would be to automatically add these package to the start up using a .Rprofile file.
+A school of thought would be to automatically add these packages to the start up using a .Rprofile file.
 Others would argue that this makes the code less reproducible, since some essential pieces of information are hidden from the R script file.

 But what if you could have both?
 All the boilerplate stuff such as loading packages at the top of each R script file, but execute them automatically when you open that script file?
 I think I have found a solution to that mythical beast.
 I googled for it, but could not find anything similar, so that is why I provide my code here.
 Hopefully somebody else will find this useful, or point me to other, more elegant, solutions that I can incorporate in  my own code.